brandenphan/Schedule-Maker/readMe.md

 # General Information

 This project is a full stack web-application written in JavaScript.
 The front-end utilizes the React framework and Material UI library for front-end components while the back-end uses the Node.js environment paired with the Express framework to allow for various API calls from the frontend for data transfer/manipulation.
 Uses Firebase to securely handle and store all user authentication paired with Mongoose schemas to store all other user information within MongoDB.
-Implemented Gitflow to handle for version control utilizing various branches such as main, develop, features, and release.
+Implemented Gitflow to handle version control utilizing various branches such as main, develop, features, and release provided by Gitflow.

 # Features